-Montelukast film-coated tablet is indicated in the treatment of asthma as add-on therapy in those patients with mild to moderate persistent asthma who are inadequately controlled on inhaled corticosteroids and in whom "as needed" short acting β -agonists provide inadequate clinical control of asthma.
-In those asthmatic patients in whom Montelukast film-coated tablet is indicated in asthma, Montelukast Film-coated tablet can also provide symptomatic relief of seasonal allergic rhinitis.
+Montelukast is indicated in the treatment of asthma as add-on therapy in those patients with mild to moderate persistent asthma who are inadequately controlled on inhaled corticosteroids and in whom 'as-needed' short-acting β -agonists provide inadequate clinical control of asthma.
+Montelukast may also be an alternative treatment option to low-dose inhaled corticosteroids for patients with mild persistent asthma who do not have a recent history of serious asthma attacks that required oral corticosteroid use, and who have demonstrated that they are not capable of using inhaled corticosteroids (see section 4.2).

-Montelukast Film-coated tablet is also indicated in the prophylaxis of asthma in which the predominant component is exercise-induced bronchoconstriction.
+Montelukast is also indicated in the prophylaxis of asthma in which the predominant component is exercise-induced bronchoconstriction.